 The dungeons are occasionally sprawling, with a few easy puzzles and tons of treasure to find.
 The fun of the gameplay for me was found in messing with the Orbments (the game’s magic system) and equipment to make unstoppable parties that rolled over normal enemies.
 With a huge cast of characters to choose from, it’s fun finding combinations of characters who play well together and balance each other out.

 I hope you’ll give the “Trails in the Sky” trilogy a chance.
 If you’re a fan of role-playing games at all–especially if you’re a fan of traditional turn-based JRPGs–you owe it to yourself to give these games a try.
 The first game is a slow burn, but eventually you’ll find a beautiful, epic story that

-Video Games– here are all my posts about video games.
+Video Games– Check out all my posts on video games here.

 J.W.
 Wartick- Always Have a Reason– Check out my “main site” which talks about philosophy of religion, theology, and Christian apologetics (among other random topics).
 I love science fiction so that comes up integrated with theology fairly frequently as well.
 I’d love to have you follow there, too!